alyssa-denary/coding-notes/DOM-manipulation/DOM.md

 	- removes the selected element
 #### Edit element's text: textContent property
 	- Can access and/or reassign textContent to be alternative.
 Example of editing curse words to be ******
+	- textContent is to h1/h2/h#/p as value is to input value shows what a user has typed into an input field
 #### Adding a new element: createElement() method
 	- Argument: type of element trying to create
 	- Returns: DOM representation/JS object of new element